outstand/api-docs/README.md

 # Outstand API Documentation

 This is a REST-style API that uses JSON for serialization and [API token](#authentication) authentication.
-You can only access our API over HTTPS at https://app.outstand.com.
+You can only access our API over HTTPS at https://app.outstand.com or your white label URL if you're a corporate customer.

+Our API endpoints are broken up into two categories: application level and user level.
+Application level endpoints are used by corporate white label customers to manage their white label.
+User level endpoints are used by both white labels and end users to manage an individual user.

+*If you're a normal user, you can just ignore the application level endpoints.*

+## Application Level Endpoints

+Outstand clients with their own white label can gain access to our [User endpoints](https://github.com/outstand/api-docs/blob/master/user_endpoints.md).

 ## Authentication